 BSc / BA (Hons) Environment & Sustainability

 The growing awareness of environmental issues and the associated problems that individuals, society and the government are encountering means that there is increasing focus and support being given to this sector.
 Sustainability is at the heart of this and employers are actively seeking trained graduates with skills and knowledge in environmental sustainability.
-This new programme provides students with a great opportunity to help fill this gap.
+This programme provides students with a great opportunity to help fill this gap.

 Course overview

-The new BSc/BA Environment & Sustainability degree will give you the opportunity to make a difference in the environmental sector.
+The BSc/BA Environment & Sustainability degree will give you the opportunity to make a difference in the environmental sector.
 You can study by choosing to follow either a Bachelor of Science (BSc) or Bachelor of Arts (BA) route.
-The key differences between the two pathways are that the BSc focuses on technology and innovation, ecological thinking, environmental sustainability, consultancy & advisory whereas the BA covers environmental humanities, food & agriculture, advocacy & activism and integrating modules.
+During your first and second years all students will study the same modules and then during your third year you will choose which route you wish to follow.

 The BSc Environment & Sustainability will take advantage of the employment ‘environmental’ gap mentioned previously whereas the BA Environment & Sustainability will focus on the roles of people and society in solving environmental problems, giving more attention to the ‘social’ element of sustainability, alongside the environmental and economic.